mazetis/VuTask02/README.md

 This task was completed during Java technologies course at Vilnius university.

-All files in https://github.com/mazetis/VuTask02/tree/master/src/main/java/lt/vu/mif/jate/tasks/task02 are created or edited by me.
+All files in https://github.com/mazetis/VuTask02/tree/master/src/main/java/lt/vu/mif/jate/tasks/task02 were created or edited by me.
-All tests in https://github.com/mazetis/VuTask02/tree/master/src/test are created by lecturer.
+All tests in https://github.com/mazetis/VuTask02/tree/master/src/test were created by lecturer.